Quick and Easy Uncooked Play Dough Recipe

 Once you’ve made your play dough, it’s time to get the kids playing!
 As I’m trying to reduce our use of plastic, I try now to steer my kids away from all the brightly coloured plastic play dough accessories and tools around, and have put together a box of play dough accessories that are or are made from natural materials.

-These tend to be far more 'open ended' than traditional store-bought accessories and so I've found the kids' play dough play has become much more imaginative and engrossing than before.
-If you'd like a closer look at the things we use, check back later in the week for my next post on No-Plastic play for Play Dough.
+These tend to be far more ‘open ended’ than traditional store-bought accessories and so I’ve found the kids’ play dough play has become much more imaginative and engrossing than before.
+If you’d like a closer look at the things we use, have a look at my post on No-Plastic play for Play Dough.

 More from Rhubarb and Wren